ShaneSCalder/SimpleLayerOne/README.md

 ## Overview

-SimpleLayerOne is an encryption service implemented in Go, providing an HTTP server for encrypting data.
+SimpleLayerOne is a simple encryption example implemented in Go, providing an HTTP server for encrypting data.
 This project includes a Go API and a JavaScript client for testing the API.

 ## Repository Structure